Below you will find professional overviews of Siemens Family Law Group attorneys.

-- Jim is certified by the North Carolina Dispute Resolultion Commission of the North Carolina Supreme Court to mediate all civil suits brought in the Courts of the State of North Carolina.
+- Jim is certified by the North Carolina Dispute Resolution Commission of the North Carolina Supreme Court to mediate all civil suits brought in the courts of the state of North Carolina.
 Jim has mediated complex civil disputes but primarily serves as a mediator in family law matters.
-Jim has successfully mediated for separating spouses who choose not to work with their own lawyers and for separating spouses who choose to be represented by the lawyer of their choice.
+Jim has successfully mediated for separating spouses who choose not to work with their own lawyers, and for separating spouses who are represented by the lawyer of their choice.

 - Jim is presently a member of the North Carolina Bar Association Family Law Section and Practice Management Section.
-Jim serves on committees in each Section.
-Jim has presented at Continuing Legal Education programs presented by the Law Practice Management Section.
+Jim has served on committees in both sections.

 - Jim has participated in multi-day leadership training programs through Mindspring and through FrankinCovey.

-- Jim and the Siemens Family Law Group support Pisgah Legal Services, WCQS, Asheville Youth Cycling, the Asheville Bicycle Racing Club and Mission Manna.
+- Jim and the Siemens Family Law Group support Pisgah Legal Services, WCQS, Asheville Youth Cycling, the Asheville Bicycle Racing Club, and Consider Haiti.

-- Jim has recently been invited to join the Harry C. Martin Inns of Court, lawyers in Asheville committed to professionalism and ethics.
+- Jim is a barrister in the Harry C. Martin American Inn of Court, a group of lawyers in Asheville committed to professionalism and ethics.

-Jim moved to Asheville from Chapel Hill, where he lives with his daughter and their yellow lab Boone.
-He is a member of Grace Episcopal Church where he has served in various leadership capacities.
-Jim is an avid cyclist and a member of the Asheville Bicycle Racing Club (ABRC).
+Jim moved to Asheville from Chapel Hill, where he lives with his daughter.
+He is a member of Grace Episcopal Church, where he has served in various leadership capacities.
+Jim is an avid cyclist and a member of the Asheville Bicycle Racing Club (ABRC) and Downtown Asheville Racing Club.
+Jim serves as treasurer on the board for Consider Haiti, and has traveled with Consider Haiti on several medical mission trips.
 Jim is always looking for ways to better himself and the lives of those he cares about.
 He loves Asheville and all that this unique community has to offer.

-View the below featuring Jim in NC Bar’s Members in Focus video series:
+View the video below featuring Jim in the NC Bar Association’s Members in Focus video series:

 Brenda resides in Asheville with her daughter and German shorthair pointer, Clem.